SIP (Systematic Investment Plan) – Meaning, Mutual Fund SIP Plans & Benefits

 Credit Opportunities Fund

-Pro Tip: Invest in direct funds pay 0% commission and earn upto 1.5% extra returns
+Pro Tip: Invest in direct funds pay at 0% commission and earn upto 1.5% extra returns Invest Now

 Unlike a lump sum investment, you spread your investment over time with an SIP.
 Therefore, you don’t need to have a large amount of money to get started with your mutual fund investment through SIPs.
 By investing via an SIP, you are forced to set aside a sum at regular intervals, which help you instil a sense of financial discipline in the long run.

 When the markets are down, you purchase more fund units while you purchase fewer units when the markets are surging.
 Since NAV of all mutual funds are updated on a daily basis, the cost of purchase may vary from one SIP instalment to another.
 Over time, the cost of purchase averages out and turns out to be on the lower side.
 This is known as rupee cost averaging.
 This benefit is not available when you invest a lump sum.